 Meet our parent mentors below, they have written a small note to introduce themselves.

 Elaine Wardley – I’m Elaine and I live in Vancouver.
 I have two pre-teens with allergies to multiple foods, including peanut, tree nut, egg, sesame, kiwi, and some forms of legumes.
 I struggled to find good information and support when my daughter was first diagnosed in 2007.
 In 2009, I was grateful for the opportunity to get involved as a co-coordinator with the local support group, Metro Vancouver Anaphylaxis Group (a Food Allergy Canada support group).
 I loved the idea of meeting other families in the same boat as mine, to share information, and to provide a safe space to discuss concerns around this condition that affects so much of our daily lives.
+I recently completed my Masters in Public Health, and am now working in food allergy research at the BC Children’s Hospital Research Institute.

 Sarah MacKinnon – My name is Sarah and I have two kids: one is allergic to tree nuts and the other to peanuts.
 It wasn’t until my second child was diagnosed, two years after my first, that I stumbled upon reliable information to help me feel confident managing food allergies and anaphylaxis.
 That connection to the Metro Vancouver Anaphylaxis Group (and Food Allergy Canada) in 2014 was a lifesaver.
 I was happy to become a co-coordinator of the support group in 2017.
 I am excited to be a parent mentor and hopefully help to bridge the gap a lot sooner for other families.